Super Mario Bros. 35th Anniversary: Background

 The Super Mario series was first created in 1985 when Shigeru Miyamoto developed and produced Super Mario Bros. for the Famicom in Japan and Nintendo Entertainment System elsewhere.
 The game became a critical and commercial success, which warranted two more sequels on the NES.
 The next entry in the series was Super Mario World for the Super Nintendo Entertainment System, developed in 1990.
 The game upgrade the series from 8-bit to 16-bit graphics, as well as introduced series staple features such as Yoshi.
 In 1996, Super Mario 64 was released as a launch title for the Nintendo 64, which brought the series into 3D gameplay.
 The game became a critical success and is often noted as influential within the gaming industry.
-The 3D gameplay of Mario 64 was then greatly expanded upon with two successors, Super Mario Sunshine (2002) for the Nintendo GameCube and Super Mario Galaxy (2007) for the Nintendo Wii.
+The 3D gameplay of Mario 64 was then greatly expanded upon with two successors, Super Mario Sunshine (2002) for the GameCube and Super Mario Galaxy (2007) for the Wii.
 The series has since released over twenty entries split between 2D and 3D gameplay, with at least one released for every major Nintendo video game consoles.

 The Super Mario series was first celebrated in 2005, for the series' 20th anniversary.
 In late July 2005, Nintendo announced the release Mario Tennis: Power Tour and Dr. Mario & Puzzle League for September 13 that year in Japan, as well as the re-release of the Famicom Mini version of Super Mario Bros. for the Game Boy Advance.
 In addition, they also released a special edition version of the Game Boy Micro styled after the color scheme of a Famicom controller to commemorate the anniversary.

 The series celebrated its 25th anniversary in 2010.
 To commemorate the anniversary, a limited edition of version of Super Mario All-Stars bundled with a CD and artbook was released called 'Super Mario All-Stars 25th Anniversary Edition' for the Wii.
 Furthermore, other titles such as Mario series titles received additional reprints at Toys "R" Us for the anniversary.
 Similar to the 20th anniversary, limited edition consoles were also commissioned for the celebration specifically for the Wii and DSi, the DSi of which was a promotional deal with Japanese 7-Eleven.
 An event was held at the Nintendo World Store in New York City which featured Shigeru Miyamoto and former Nintendo of America president Reggie Fils-Aimé, cutting a cake themed after levels from Super Mario Bros..

 The series celebrated its 30th anniversary, starting in April 2015.
 For the anniversary Nintendo released Super Mario Maker in September, which became a big part of the celebration.
 The game also spawned two amiibo styled after 8-bit Mario called the Mario 30th Anniversary Amiibo, which were sold separately or in bundles.
 Other than games, Nintendo also teamed up with other brands to mark the anniversary such as Hot Wheels, Romain Jerome and Moschino.